mgmccarthy/htbox.github.io/development-guidelines.md

 **Commands:**

-A command message should end with "Command" and be named in an imperative style. e.g. A Command is an order, it tell something in the system to do a specific task.
+A command message should end with "Command" and be named in an imperative style. e.g. A Command is an order, it tells something in the system to do a specific task.
 A Command usually carries more data on it than a Notification because commands are the main source of getting UI input into the system via handlers.
-A Command shoudl have only one logical handler. e.g. you don't send a command to more than one handler
+A Command should have only one logical handler.

 - EditCampaignCommand
 - DeleteTaskCommand